AurelianSpodarec/super-tic-tac-toe/STRATEGY.md

 Tic Tac Toe logo will load up first, then the menu and buttons

-then at the end a cool graphic that will stay unpowered, nd highlight only once a while
+then at the end a cool graphic that will stay unpowered, nd highlight only once a

+---
+Way overcomplicating wtf was I doing at night

+// Define the theme
+// Have some global management

+// Define some sort of 'exist'
+// On exist, do XYZ

+// No scene managemenet and loading, that seems overcomplicated for a React game
+// If you define everything in one scene, that will be easy'
+// Then just create a navigation management, instead of scene loading and unloading (although that needs a transition, but can do granual level
+// and with a hook say what needs to happen when transition happens to start or exist)